salcedoe/MtMdocs/docs/volumeProcessing/loadingMedicalDatasets.md

     "aorta"             1          3         0.84706    0.39608     0.3098
 ```

->The `segT` table contains the properties set in the Slicer Segment editor, such as Segmentation Name and Color.
-It also list the LabelValue and Layer of each segment.
-Segment Layer is equivalent to a 4D index.
-Overlaying segments, such as the Kidney Medulla inside a Kidney segmentation, are stored in different layers of the volume (So, you need to index the 4th dimension to access these different layers).
+`mmGetSlicerMetadata` returns a table containing the Slicer properties, with columns for segmentation name, layer, label value, and color.
+As you can see, this segmentation volume has three segmentations: 'right kidney','left kidney',and 'aorta' labeled by the values `1`, `2`, and `3`.
+So in the entire volume, there are only four different values: `0-4`, where `0` means no segmentation.
+The Color column contains the color of each segmentation, as it was set in 3D slicer

+!!! note "What is a Layer?"

+    In the Slicer metadata, there is a column for layer.
+In this example, the value is the same for all segmentations (1) and the segmentation volume is 3D.
+In other volumes, the layer values can differ, if "overlaying segments" was enabled in Slicer.
+Overlaying segments allows you to have more then one segment in the same physical space, like Total Lung and Right Lung, where the right side of Total Lung and Right Lung are virtually identical.
+So, if there is more than one layer value, then the segmentation volume is 4D, not 3D, and "Layer" indicates the index value in the 4th dimension.
+You would index in the 4th dimension to access these separate segmentations.